 What Hope can do: Holocaust survivor remembers dark days at Dachau nearly 80 years after liberation

-CALISTOGA — Nick Hope, at 100 years old, looks back on his long life and chooses not to focus on the atrocities he has endured at the hands of evil men.
+CALISTOGA — Nick Hope, soon to turn 100, looks back on his long life and chooses not to focus on the atrocities he has endured at the hands of evil men.

 "Somebody suffers their whole life.
 I don't.
 I don't," Hope said.